navisens/ios-arcgis-motiondna-integration/README.md

 This is an example of Navisens' SDK integration with ArcGIS' SDK.

 Then retrieve a Navisens SDK key [here](https://navisens.com/).
-And add it to the `runMotionDna` method in the `MotionDnaController.swift` file.
+And add it to the `runMotionDna` method in the `DisplayLocationViewController.swift` file.

 When you are done with all your key retrievals, run:
 ```